tremor-rs/tremor-www/docs/guides/metrics.md

 ### UDP Server

-Something new here is that we fully define our connectors instead of using a canned connector that was pre-defined.
+Something new here is that we fully define our connectors instead of using a pre-defined canned connector.

 For the input, we use a [`udp_server`](../reference/connectors/udp.md) connector.
 In the `with` clause, we can pass in the configuration.

 Here are the fields of interest we have not discussed before.

-`codec` is an option that can be passed to (nearly) all connectors, and it defines how data that arrives over this connection is being decoded.
+`codec` is an option that can be passed to (nearly) all connectors, and it defines how data that arrives over this connection is decoded.
 In our case we use [`influx`](../reference/codecs/influx.md) to decode the influxdb line protocol.

-`preprocessors`, as well, is an option that can be passed to (nearly) all connectors.
-Preprocessors are used to perform some kind of processing on the byte stream that the connector provides.
+`preprocessors` are also an option that can be passed to (nearly) all connectors.
+You can use preprocessors to perform some processing on the byte stream that the connector provides.
 In our case, we use [`separate`](../reference/preprocessors/separate.md).
 This preprocessor will separate the byte stream with a given character or byte, by default, the `\n` newline.

 :::note
    Some connectors provide structured output instead of a byte stream.
-Those connectors can't be given a `codec`, `preprocessors` or `postprocessor` - after all, their output is already well defined.
+Structured connectors can't use a `codec`, `preprocessors` or `postprocessor` - after all, their output is already well defined.
 ::::

-The `config` section holds a configuration that is specific to the connector type selected.
-In this case, since we use the [`udp_server`](../reference/connectors/udp.md), we only have to specify the `URL` we want to listen on.
+The `config` section holds a specific configuration to the connector type selected.
+Since we use the [`udp_server`](../reference/connectors/udp.md), we only have to specify the `URL` we want to listen on.

 With this, we get: